whatifif/handgesture/README.md

 To replace a keyboard and mouse, we have to devise many subtle gestures and these gestures have to be easy one for people to learn easily.
 And these gestures should be a standard like a standard keyboard and mouse.
 It may be annoying if we have to learn different gestures to control different devices in future.

-We suggest a standard virtual keyboard and standard virtual mouse like follows.
-The goal of this project is to search a possibility of using these subtle gestures to control a computer up to the level to replace a keyboard and mouse completely.
+We suggest a standard hand gestures like follows.
+The goal of this project is to search a possibility of using these subtle hand gestures to control a computer up to the level to replace a keyboard and mouse completely.

 ## Recent works in this field